-Squamish is a Bird Watcher's Paradise.
-Home to one of North America’s largest congregations of wintering bald eagles (Haliaeetus leucocephalus) that can be viewed easily throughout the winter at several spots around town.
-Prime viewing usually happens at Eagle Run Park on Government Road in Brackendale where you’ll find an interpretive display of our eagles and the lifecycle of the chum salmon on which they feed.
+Squamish is a bird enthusiast's paradise.
+Home to one of North America’s largest congregations of wintering bald eagles (Haliaeetus leucocephalus), these amazing raptors can be easily viewed throughout the winter at several spots around town.
+Prime viewing usually happens at Eagle Run dike and viewing shelter opposite the BC Easter Seals camp on Government Road, directly across the Squamish River overlooking Brackendale Eagles Provincial Park.
+Here you’ll find an interpretive display of our eagles and the lifecycle of the chum salmon on which they feed.

 Squamish held the world-record count of 3,769 eagles in 1994.